AutoSail-MDH/autosail/ROS2/sensor_malfunction/README.md

 Place the sensor_malfunction folder inside src in the ROS2 workspace.

+Edit /launch/malfunction_launch.py file to add more topics to monitor and edit parameters.

+"my_topic" is the name of the topic to monitor.

+"my_DL" is the time in seconds before the monitoring node starts sending FATAL messages.

+"my_iteration" is the amount of times the topic can be unresponsive before FATAL messages are sent.

 ### Setup and run
 Open up a terminal at the source of your ROS2 workspace and source your ROS2 version.